lawl/opensnap/README.md

 opensnap -h

-Copy the sample configs to ~/.config/opensnap/ and edit them.
+Copy the sample configs to ~/.config/opensnap/ (and edit them if needed).

 They are mostly self explaining.